 We’ve reviewed countless VPN services over the years.
 And we keep revisiting the good ones so we can keep you abreast of the latest info on the best of the best.
 When we do this, we keep coming back to three VPNs that currently rise above all the rest.
 One of the many reasons we consider these to be the best VPN services is that all of them have excellent VPN kill switches.

 The three VPNs we can unequivocally recommend for anyone looking for a great VPN with a great internet kill switch are:

 NordVPN excels in many different areas, from privacy and security to streaming and unblocking websites.
 And with a large network of fast servers, it remains the best VPN for streaming with access to numerous media libraries.
-It is currently the fastest VPN we have tested, hitting speeds around 445 Mbps with the WireGuard VPN protocol.
+It is currently the fastest VPN we have tested, hitting speeds of around 445 Mbps with the WireGuard VPN protocol.

-NordVPN is unique in this list in that it provides both a system level and an application level kill switch.
-NordVPN apps for iOS, Linux, and MacOS (the IKE version) all have a system level VPN kill switch.
+NordVPN is unique in this list in that it provides both a system-level and an application-level kill switch.
+NordVPN apps for iOS, Linux, and macOS (the IKE version) all have a system-level VPN kill switch.
 Current versions of the Android operating system (version 7.0 or later) have a kill switch built-in that you can control from the device’s settings.

 Here you can see the two kill switches with NordVPN’s Windows VPN client: